Aleppo has a deep culinary tradition, famous for its refined and diverse dishes, influenced by Ottoman, Armenian, and Arab traditions.

 Local cultural performances or ceremonies occur, often in community settings, but are not usually promoted for foreign visitors.

 Not applicable.
-The present focus is on humanitarian aid and recovery, not tourism initiatives.
+Now focus is on humanitarian aid and recovery, not tourism initiatives.

 Not applicable.
 While learning Arabic phrases is useful, formal language learning opportunities for foreign visitors are not available.

 Traditional religious festivals (Eid) are observed.
-Participation by foreign visitors carries significant security and cultural sensitivity considerations.
+Participation by foreign visitors carries significant safety and cultural sensitivity considerations.

 The local community's focus is on rebuilding and recovery.
 Engage with genuine empathy and avoid intrusive photography.